Cutting Edge Named India Sales Partner Of On Location For FIFA World Cup 26 Hospitality Sales - www.lokmattimes.com

 Cutting Edge Named India Sales Partner Of On Location For FIFA World Cup 26 Hospitality Sales

-PNN Mumbai (Maharashtra) [India], September 5: On Location, appointed by FIFA as the Official Hospitality Provider of the FIFA ...
+Mumbai (Maharashtra) [India], September 5: On Location, appointed by FIFA as the Official Hospitality Provider of the FIFA World ...

 As the only Indian agency associated with FIFA's Official Hospitality Programme for five consecutive FIFA World Cups since 2010, Cutting Edge brings unmatched experience, credibility, and trust to the Indian market.
 With a proven sales track record and the highest customer satisfaction ratings, Cutting Edge has become India's most reliable FIFA hospitality partner.